csternig/HaveIBeenPwnedOnline-pwd-check/README.md

 After that enter your password and press Enter.
 The program will display your password SHA1-hash and the quantity of hits.

-A hit means that your password is included in leaked credentials --> **you should change your password!**
+A hit means that your password is included in leaked credentials --> **you should change your password!** For further information check https://haveibeenpwned.com/

 To exit the program simply press Enter without entering a password.
 ## Requirements